MaptimeSEA/maptimesea.github.io/_posts/2015-03-03-gecoding-api.markdown

 With the introduction web maps and user's searching for locations, the geocoding process had to be created as a web tool as well and no longer could be done in stand-alone software on the desktop.
 This required the browser to be able send a query of an address to a geocoder and have that return information back to the webpage with the likeliest locations for the query.
 To do this effectively, webmaps needed to access a geocoder via an **API**.

-# APPLICATION PROGRAMMING INTERFACE (API)
+# What is an API?

+API: **Application Programming Interface**.
 Those three words are pretty confusing.
 Worry not!
 APIs serve a very basic purpose: *accept a query and return data that matches the query.* APIs and their queries are generally accessible via URLs at a website.
 For example, you can send a query to `api.example.com` by passing specific parameters in the URL:

 ```
 http://api.example.com?query=hello&format=json